-View 36 4.4 POTENTIAL IMPACT 4.4.1 POTENTIAL IMPACT ON TYPICAL LANDSCAPE FEATURES This section identifies and describes how much landscape effect occurs and where.
-This allows the consenting authority to determine whether all reasonable efforts have been made to minimise adverse effects and whether the residual effects are compatible with the proper planning and sustainable development of the area.
-Finally, it allows them to decide whether any remaining adverse effects are proportionate to the benefits of the project.
-It does not purport to establish that there are no adverse effects on the appearance or character of the landscape along the route.
+View 36 6.4 POTENTIAL IMPACT 6.4.1 Do Nothing Impact South of Ballyragget the existing 110kV line will continue to be a presence in the landscape.
+At Ballyragget the existing substation will continue to be locally and intermittently visible through gaps in vegetation from public roads through the area.
+North of Ballyragget the existing countryside will continue to slowly change as dwellings, farm structures, field boundaries and infrastructure are maintained, modernised and replaced.
+In the vicinity of Money - Coolnabacky the existing 400kV line will continue to be a presence in the landscape.
+6.4.2 POTENTIAL IMPACT ON TYPICAL LANDSCAPE FEATURES This section identifies and describes which landscape effects occur and where.
+This allows the competent authority to consider the efforts which have been made to avoid or reduce adverse effects and to conclude whether the residual effects are compatible with the proper planning and sustainable development of the area.
+Finally, it allows the Board to decide whether any remaining adverse effects are proportionate to the benefits of the project.
+The EIS does not purport to establish that there are no adverse effects on the appearance or character of the landscape along the route.
 A route has been developed to minimise, but not remove all visual and landscape effects.
 Those that remain are the 'residual effects' that will occur if this project is permitted to proceed.
-The analysis of residual effects concentrates on views that illustrate the range of area with the potential to give rise to 'worst case' impacts on the general landscape along the route.
-These usually consist of areas where the following factors occur: - a large number of structures are potentially visible from a single viewing point; - the line route crosses, or is in close proximity to, a scenic route; - the line route crosses a national or regional road; - the line route is potentially visible across a wide expanse of open countryside of a dominantly natural character; - the line route crosses a skyline ridge; - the line route is in close proximity to a river or lake at a point where there is visibility from public roads; or - the line route crosses a visually conspicuous upland area.
+The analysis of residual effects concentrates on views that illustrate the range of areas with the potential to give rise to 'worst case' impacts on the general landscape along the route.
+These usually consist of areas where the following factors occur: - a large number of structures are potentially visible from a single viewing point; - the line route crosses, or is in close proximity to, a scenic route; - the line route crosses a national or regional road; - the line route is potentially visible across a wide expanse of open countryside of a dominantly natural character: - the line route crosses a skyline ridge; - the line route is in close proximity to a river or lake at a point where there is visibility from public roads; or - the line route crosses a visually conspicuous upland area.

-These views are not representative of the landscape and visual effects of the whole route, indeed many are only visible from extremely localised viewing points, but they are provided to offer an indication of the likely maximum residual effect.
+These views are not representative of the landscape and visual effects of the whole route, indeed many are only visible from extremely localised viewing points, but they are provided to offer an indication of the likely maximum or 'worst case' residual effect.
 There will generally be a lesser effect on the appearance and character of the landscape when seen from other areas along the majority of the route.
 The analysis does not consider views from individual dwellings, nor does it consider visual impacts of individual towers.
 It is a generalised assessment of the residual effects of the overall project on the landscape.
 In this type of landscape there are a number of potential landscape impacts that frequently arise: - Siting of polesets or angle masts on top of hills; - Alignments running along the centre of river valleys; and - Alignments crossing rivers.